IAGO1215/Musicbee-Rules-Notebook/Search & Replace - Basic.md

 Example：Cantiga – 384 Flor des Flores → Cantiga 384 – Flor des Flores

-## 2-Add annotation text inside the parenthesis at the end of the title
+## 2-Add annotation text with the parenthesis at the end of the title

 Search: (.+)